phiresky/masters-thesis/manuscript.md

   $R: S × A × S → \mathbb{R}$

-The MDP can either run for an infinite period or finish after a number of transitions (the transition function then always returns the same state).
+The MDP can either run for an infinite period or finish after a number of transitions.
+The transition function then always returns the same state.

 The method by which an agent chooses its actions based on the current state is called a _policy_.
 The policy defines a probability for taking each action based